 Do you wish to use the Star Theatre Booking site: *See Below

+Please write a brief synopsis of production:

+Please list props and set pieces you will be bringing into the Theatre:

+Do you require any sound equipment? e.g. Number of mics?

 Do you require the production to be Videoed for archival purposes?*Do you require a 2 camera video shoot for sale?*